 Note, do NOT use a metal bucket for this solution!
 The oxalic acid will react with the metal and cause massive problems!!!

 Wash the stained area with this solution and simply let it dry.
 Do not rinse it off until the solution is dry.
 Any remaining stains should come off when you rinse off the dried oxalic acid.
 Be sure to use goggles and gloves when using oxalic acid.
 It can hurt your skin and eyes.
 It can also hurt plants, so spread some plastic over them.

-Cement & Mortar
+Can Cement & Mortar Stain Redwood?

 The lime which is a part of virtually every concrete and mortar mix can cause stains on redwood which cannot be removed.
 Redwood which is splattered with these compounds develops black stains which are impossible to remove.
 Take whatever precautionary measures necessary to prevent splatter.